 What are the takeaway lessons from this event?

-3) Much like when the six-second rule for goalkeepers came into play [Read my article of not taking advantage of the leniency that refs give on this rule], referees will be keen to show off the fact that they know the new rule and will look to enforce it.
-This recent incident has highlighted the fact the rule, is indeed to give a yellow card, so it is likely to be fashionable for referees to stick to this.
+3) Much like when the six-second rule for goalkeepers came into play (Read my article of not taking advantage of the leniency that refs give on this rule), referees will be keen to show off the fact that they know the new rule, and will look to enforce it.
+This recent incident has highlighted the fact that the rule is indeed to give a yellow card, so it is likely to be fashionable for referees to stick to this.
 My advice is to not risk the step forward deliberately early in order to avoid punishment.